pdjr-signalk/pdjr-signalk-push-notifier/README.md

 I use the plugin exclusively for forwarding email and web-push notifications raised by my alarm manager.

-I use Signal K's default resources provider and have saved my VAPID keys into the server environment, eliminating the requirement to specify the related properties in my configuration.
+I use Signal K's default resource provider and have saved my VAPID keys into the server environment, eliminating the requirement to specify the related properties in my configuration.
 My ```push-notifier.json``` configuration file looks like this.